 For the most part these people are new to the Coen oevre, but such is their timeless appeal that they seem to have been imported en masse from their previous work!
 The elevator operator, for instance, may as well be the elevator operator from Barton Fink!

-Llewyn Davis himself is played by the talented Oscar “Drive” Isaac, and the picture follows him around for about a week and a half as he bumbles about committing acts of self-sabotage, and trying his best to keep hold of an orange cat who looks a lot like Jones from Alien!
+Llewyn Davis himself is played by the talented Oscar Isaac from The Force Awakens, and the picture follows him around for about a week and a half as he bumbles about committing acts of self-sabotage, and trying his best to keep hold of an orange cat who looks a lot like Jones from Alien!
 (And a lot of people forget this, but Jones also makes a cameo in Aliens!)

 I’ll tell you what stood out for me while watching this picture: the absolute rock-solid confidence with which it was made!
 Ha ha, these are craftsmen, and no mistake!
 There are no camera tricks here – no tracking down plug-holes, for instance – and indeed very little camera movement!
 As they occasionally do, the Coens had to use a different cinematographer than their usual genius lensman, Roger Deakins, because apparently he was off shooting Skyfall!
 But the fellow they got instead, Bruno Delbonnel, did an extremely creditable job!